electricimp/PN532/README.md

 ## setHardPowerDown(*poweredDown, callback*)

-Enables or disables power to the PN532 using the *rstpdn* pin passed to the constructor.
+Enables or disables power to the PN532 using the *rstpdn_l* pin passed to the constructor.

 This produces a greater power savings than using [enablePowerSaveMode(*shouldEnable [, callback]*)](#enablepowersavemodeshouldenable--callback), but wipes all device state and must be explicitly turned off before the PN532 can be used again.
 It will automatically call [init(*callback*)](#initcallback) upon power-up.

 The *callback* is called upon completion and takes one *error* parameter that is null on success.

-If the *rstpdn* pin was not passed to the constructor, the callback will return a `PN532.ERROR_NO_RSTPDN` error.
+If the *rstpdn_l* pin was not passed to the constructor, the callback will return a `PN532.ERROR_NO_RSTPDN` error.

 ### Usage